 The College possesses five manuscript notebooks compiled by the immediate family of Richard Cecil after his death, which were donated to Ridley by the Cecil family along with Cecil’s library of books and tracts (see Library Collections below) and a portrait of Cecil by Richard Russell RA.

-Most of the College’s materials relating to Henry Martyn are on permanent loan to the Henry Martyn Centre in Cambridge.
+Most of the College’s materials relating to Henry Martyn are on permanent loan to the Cambridge Centre for Christianity Worldwide in Cambridge.
 A manuscript book of Martyn’s notes on the Greek New Testament is held at Ridley Hall.

 Library Special Collections